Tecolotes de los Dos Laredos

-The Tecolotes de los Dos Laredos (Two Laredos Owls), formerly known as the Tecolotes de Nuevo Laredo (Nuevo Laredo Owls), are a Minor League Baseball team based in Nuevo Laredo, Tamaulipas, and Laredo, Texas in the Mexican League.

-The Tecolotes are a binational baseball team, splitting their home games between Mexico and the United States.
+The Tecolotes de los Dos Laredos (English: Two Laredos Owls), formerly known as the Tecolotes de Nuevo Laredo (English: Nuevo Laredo Owls), are a professional baseball team in the Mexican League.
+The Tecolotes are a binational baseball team, splitting their home games between Nuevo Laredo, Tamaulipas, Mexico and Laredo, Texas, United States.
 Their home games in Mexico are played at Parque la Junta, while their home games in the United States are played at Uni-Trade Stadium.
+They are the only Mexican League team to play outside of Mexico.

 History

 The Tecolotes de los dos Laredos were originally named the Tecolotes de Nuevo Laredo from their founding in 1940 to 1985, during which time they only played in Nuevo Laredo.
+The team's first game was played on 30 March 1940 against Unión Laguna.
 In 1985, the Tecolotes played games on both of the sides of the border in Nuevo Laredo and Laredo.
 In 2004, the Tecolotes were transferred to Tijuana and were renamed Potros de Tijuana.
 The Tecolotes were the Mexican League Champions in 1953, 1954, 1958, 1977, and 1989; and were runners-up in 1945, 1955, 1959, 1985, 1987, 1992, and 1993.

 Baseball returned to the city in 2008 when the Rieleros de Aguascalientes were transferred to Nuevo Laredo as the Tecolotes de Nuevo Laredo.
 The Tecolotes did not play in the 2011–2012 seasons, but had hopes of returning for the 2013 season.
 The owner was trying to sell the team to León, Guanajuato.
 On November 22, 2011, the team was sold to a Colombian investor and the team was transferred to Ciudad del Carmen, Campeche.